 The Tudor Pelagos also features 26 jewels and includes an MT5612 automatic mechanical movement, which makes it highly valuable.
 In addition, its calibre frequency of 28,800 vph (4Hz) raises its performance level to new heights.

 In this article, we take a look at the updates in the new Tudor Pelagos and compare it with some of its competitors.
 So, let’s dive right in, shall we?

 The Tudor Pelagos has amazed and surprised dive enthusiasts with its latest range.
 Additionally, it comes with all the innovative and practical features that we love, but with some minor tweaks.

-However small the changes are in the Tudor Pelagos, they are prominent in the watch’s altogether new layout.
+However, the small changes in the Tudor Pelagos are prominent in the watch’s altogether new layout.
 The watch retains the same 42mm titanium case in old models, with the crown positioned on the left.
 Nonetheless, this particular feature makes it a perfect option for lefties.

 A bit of history plays a role behind the watch’s left-positioned crown.
 During the 1970s, the Tudor Submariner was launched for French Naval divers in both right and left-handed formats.
 However, the left-hand version gained more popularity.

 Moving along, the Tudor Pelagos is a classic watch and has gained some comparisons with the Rolex Submariner.
 However, this watch is distinct in its own way.
 Initially, it was popularly referred to as the ”poor man’s Rolex”.
 Since its re-launch, its unique stature and identity have made it a classic in its own right.

 There is no doubt that the Pelagos offers excellent value for money.
 Here are a few of this watch’s most intriguing features.

 Recently, Tudor has shifted from using ETA-sourced movements to a more optimized mechanical movement.